Skip to main content

 1. Change the temporary password on first login.

-5. Track defense readiness and communications.
+5. Track defense readiness and communications once the project reaches the late stage.

 Core responsibilities